McKinsey & Company 2020

 26 out of the 30 highest-paying jobs in the US are male-dominated.
 In comparison, 23 out of the 30 lowest-paying jobs in the US are female-dominated.

-In the United States, women earned on average $0.82 to every $1 earned by men in 2018 (82%) for annual earnings.
+In the United States, women earned on average $0.82 to every $1 earned by men.

 Labour Market